TheCahyag/MinecraftAnimation/README.md

 * Add condition for pausing and playing an animation
     * An animation can only be played if it's initialized and has more than one frame
     * An animation can only be paused if the current status is a played status
+* Add a message in the bottom middle of the users screen showing what frame the animation is on
+* Fix NPE from logger

 ## Random Notes for me